graijo/java-tutorial-for-beginners/README.md

 ##### Snippet-01 Explained

 By defining the method ```toString()``` within the ```Person``` sub-```class```, we are overriding the default version provided by the ```Object``` super-```class```.

+Method overriding -helps to change behaviour of a method SS$$SS

 ### Step 11: Classroom Exercise CE-OOP-01